SFTtech/openage/README.md

 All documentation is also in this repo:

 - Code documentation is embedded in the sources for Doxygen (see [doc readme](/doc/README.md)).
 - Have a look at the [doc directory](/doc/).
-This folder tends to outdate when code changes.
+This folder tends to get outdated when code changes.

 License